How to Make Homemade Beef Chorizo: A Step-by-Step Guide

 Part 3: Step-by-Step Guide to Making Beef Chorizo

-Combine the dry spices in a small bowl.
-Next, mix paprika, chili powder, garlic powder, cumin, and oregano until well blended.
-Then, add vinegar to form a paste—it helps bind the flavors to the meat.
-Gradually and evenly, pour this mixture over the ground beef.
+Combine your dry spices in a small bowl.
+Then, mix in vinegar to form a paste.
+This paste will help bind the flavors to the meat.

-Knead the meat and spices together using your hands or a sturdy spoon.
-However, be careful not to overmix, as it can make the texture tough.
-Once combined, cover the mixture and refrigerate for at least 4 hours (or overnight) to let the flavors meld.
-Thus, this marination step is critical for achieving rich flavor.
+Knead the meat and spice mix together, being careful not to overwork the mixture.
+Once combined, refrigerate it for at least 4 hours (or overnight) to let the flavors meld.

-Once the chorizo has marinated, shape it to suit your needs.
-For example, roll it into logs for slicing, form patties, or simply leave it loose for crumbling into recipes.
-After shaping, wrap the chorizo tightly in plastic wrap or store it in an airtight container.
+Once the chorizo is marinated, shape it into logs, patties, or leave it loose for crumbling.
+Store it in plastic wrap or airtight containers.

 Tips for Storing Raw and Cooked Chorizo